NastyEthan/NastyLegacy/README.md

 | Scrum Master | Sahil Samar |
 | Design Manager | Anirudh Ramachandran |

+Sponsor will be any website that needs utilities such as canvas, or teachers especially math.
 ## Week 0

 ### Week # Progress